mautic/documentation/en/forms/manage_forms.md

 A form can contain as many fields as needed.
 These fields can be laid out dynamically by the system or handled via HTML if you want more control.

-#### Contact Field Mapping

-Each form field can be mapped to a custom contact field through the form's Contact Field tab.
-Some fields result in automatic matching such as email and country.

-As of 2.2.20, for fields that include select lists (select, radio, checkboxes), options can be synced with the contact field itself.
-No more having to manually keep them in sync!
-If a custom field's list is updated, simply rebuild the form's HTML.

 ![](/forms/media/rebuild.png)

 #### Page Breaks